 Social media marketing for service businesses

-Social media marketing for a service business comes down to three things: making content the right people actually want, getting it in front of them consistently, and turning that attention into enquiries.
+Social media marketing for a service business comes down to three things: making content the right local people actually want, getting it in front of them consistently, and turning that attention into enquiries.
 Most owners are closer than they think, the pieces just need joining up.

-Why most service businesses struggle with social
+Why do most service businesses struggle with social media?

 It is rarely a lack of effort.
 Usually the content is not reaching the right people, the hook is not landing, or great clips are sitting unused.
 Fix the diagnosis before you post more.

-What to post, and how often
+What should you post, and how often?

 Three to five times a week of useful short-form video is plenty for most local businesses, as long as the right people see it.
 A simple structure keeps every video watchable.

-How to stay consistent without burning out
+How do you stay consistent without burning out?

 Consistency is the hard part, and batching is the answer.
 Film a month of content in one focused session, then schedule it.
 One good day removes the daily scramble.